quantumXZLi/Confocal-microscopy/README.md

-Some simple GUIs for quick plotting of figures, laser spot beam radius fitting and multiple RF electronics control for quantum optics experiments
+Some simple GUIs for quick plotting of figures, laser spot beam radius fitting and multiple RF electronics control for quantum optics experiments.
+A screenshot of what each interface looks like is included.